Code-Institute-Submissions/outerzone/README.md

 8. As a registered user, I want to update my delivery details.
 9. As a registered user, I want to see a record of my previous purchases.
 10. As someone within the electronic music industry, I want to understand more about Outer Zone and the types of sets their artists play.
-11. As someone within the electronic music industry, I want to contact Outer Zone in order to work with them.
-12. As admin for the site, I want to be able to add products to the site.
+11. As admin for the site, I want to be able to add products to the site.
-13. As admin for the site, I want to be able to edit and delete products on the site.
+12. As admin for the site, I want to be able to edit and delete products on the site.
-14. As admin for the site, I want to be able to add artists to the site.
+13. As admin for the site, I want to be able to add artists to the site.
-15. As admin for the site, I want to be able to edit and delete artist details on the site.
+14. As admin for the site, I want to be able to edit and delete artist details on the site.

 ### Wireframes